SonanceAI/datamint-python-api/README.md

 ### Method 1: Command-line tool (recommended)

 Run ``datamint-config`` in the terminal and follow the instructions.
 See [command_line_tools](https://sonanceai.github.io/datamint-python-api/command_line_tools.html) for more details.
+When you use `datamint-config`, MLflow will be automatically configured for you!

 ### Method 2: Environment variable